OnapleRPG/CrowdBinding/README.md

 * */group leave* : Leave your current group.
 Permission : *crowdbinding.commands.leave*

+* */group promote [player]* : Promote a player of your group to group leader.
+Permission : *crowdbinding.commands.promote*

 * */gr [message]* : Send a message to your group.
 Permission : *crowdbinding.commands.chat*